 By 1849, the population of the town was approximately 5,000, and remains so today, as does its downtown district with its narrow streets and many historic buildings, including the Sonora Opera Hall, Tuolumne County Museum (originally a jail) and the Tuolumne County Courthouse.

-Many building and homes in the town date back to the 1800s and draw people from all over the world who want to experience California’s rich past.
+Many buildings and homes in the town date back to the 1800s and draw people from all over the world who want to experience California’s rich past.
 Get out of your car and take a walking tour to discover some amazing gold rush era gems.

 Another historic attraction in town is the Sonora Fire Museum and Veterans Memorial Military Museum, which honors veterans from WWI to the present.